Ranulph Dacre

-Ranulph Dacre (23 April 1797 – 27 June 1884) was a British master mariner and merchant active in Australia and New Zealand.
+Ranulph Dacre (23 April 1797 – 27 June 1884) was a British master mariner and merchant who was active in both Australia and New Zealand.

 Early life

 He was born to George and Julia Dacre at Marwell Hall, Hampshire, England on 23 April 1797.
-His father was High Sheriff of Hampshire and a colonial of militia.
-When he was 13 years of age Ranaulf joined the Royal Navy and remained in the service for six years.
-After leaving the navy he joined the merchant marine.
+His father was the High Sheriff of Hampshire and a colonel of the militia.
+When he was 13 years of age, Ranulph joined the Royal Navy and remained in the service for six years.
+After leaving the Navy, he joined the merchant marine.
 His first voyage, in 1816, was to the West Indies.
 He was a master mariner by 1821, commanding the Barbados Packet for Thomas Barkworth between 1821 and 1823.

 In Australia

 He arrived in Australia in August 1823 as master of Elizabeth (363 tons) owned by London merchant Robert Brooks, who was also aboard.
 Dacre and Brooks jointly purchased the schooner Endeavour (61 tons) which Dacre commanded on a voyage to New Zealand and Tahiti.
-At Tahiti Dacare took aboard the Reverend Daniel Tyerman and George Bennet (missionary) on their famous inspection tour of South Sea missions, and gave them passage to Sydney.
-He continued to trade around the region, and made two voyages back to Britain on the Surry, before deciding, in about 1830, to settle in Australia.
+In Tahiti, Dacre took aboard the Reverend Daniel Tyerman and George Bennet (missionary) on their famous inspection tour of South Sea missions, and gave them passage to Sydney.
+He continued to trade around the region and made two voyages back to Britain on the Surry, before deciding, in about 1830, to settle in Australia.

 He was the local agent for Robert Brooks in Sydney.
 He also became a prominent merchant in his own right.
 He owned a number of ships and a wharf, from which he traded to the islands and engaged in pelagic whaling.
+Dacre owned five vessels that made eight whaling voyages from Sydney between 1838 and 1844.
 He was slow to repatriate funds to Brooks in London, sometimes using them for new speculative ventures in Sydney.
 A major economic depression began in 1840 and his financial situation became critical.
 His poor record-keeping was another issue that prompted Brooks to replace him as his agent in 1843 with another master mariner, Robert Towns.